dougajmcdonald/holt-village-hall/content/blog/holt-village-hall-craft-fair-saturday-2nd-december-2023.md

 draft: false
 sticky: true
 ---
 Come along to this popular event in December and pick up some unique Christmas presents.
 Or book a table early to avoid disappointment if you're a maker!
-Over 20 tables already booked but space still available, contact Stephen Morris on 07831425610 if you'd like a table, only £10.
+Over 20 tables already booked but space still available.
+Contact Stephen Morris on 07831425610 if you'd like a table, only £10.